barrettjflowers/barrettjflowers/README.md

 ## About Me  ☕ 🍂
 `Hello World!` my name is Barrett Flowers, a junior developer with a hunger for knowledge- and pumpkin lattes.
 Retro games, tv shows, books, films.

-As a creative, I LOVE simple applications that optimize and simplify work flows.
+As a creative (photogtapher), I LOVE simple applications that optimize and simplify work flows.
 Why overcomplicate it?
 Creating scripts, installers, and bots are all right up my alley.
 Spending hours optimizing my `.tmux.conf`?
 Absolutely.

 Theres something so satisfying about writing a game essentially from a compiled text file.
-SFML was a nightmare to work with...
-Fulfilling? when I finally got it to compile without crashing or memory leaks...
+SFML was a nightmare to work with.
+Fulfilling?
+When I finally got it to compile without crashing or memory leaks...
 Practical?
 No not at all.
-Pygame was a pleasure.
-Sure Python is slow, but its fun when speed isn't neccesary. _Minus indendation errors :D_
+Pygame; however, was a pleasure.
+Sure Python is slow, but fun when speed isn't neccesary. _Minus indendation errors :D_

 ### Current Endeavor  💾
-The Rust-lang book and CI/CD pipelines.
+[] The Rust-lang book and CI/CD pipelines.

 ### Homelab  🔌
 Configuring my homelab is sortof a never-ending addiction...